nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### **4.2 Contacts**

-Contact is used in CoLAB to store contact information about a person, to help you keep track of people you contact frequently.
+Contacts are used in CoLAB to store contact information about a person, to help you keep track of people you contact frequently.

 ![Ui](images/contacts.png)